 Obesity - diet-boosting foods; Overweight - diet-boosting foods

-Academy of Nutrition and Dietetics website. www.eatright.org.
-Accessed October 18, 2016.
+Academy of Nutrition and Dietetics website.
+Food. www.eatright.org/food.
+Accessed August 8, 2018.

 USDA Nutrient Data Laboratory website.
 Food composition databases. ndb.nal.usda.gov/ndb.
 Accessed August 8, 2018.

 US Department of Health and Human Services and US Department of Agriculture website.
 2015-2020 Dietary Guidelines for Americans.
 8th ed. health.gov/dietaryguidelines/2015/resources/2015-2020_Dietary_Guidelines.pdf.
 Updated December 2015.
 Accessed August 8, 2018.